icerockdev/moko-core/README.md

 }
 ```

-Mark common code classes with annotation `@Parcelize` just like in android code for automatically generated `Parcelable` implementation.
+Mark common code classes with the annotation `@Parcelize` like in the Android code for automatically generated `Parcelable` implementation.
 ```kotlin
 @Parcelize
 data class User(